nats-io/nats-architecture-and-design/adr/ADR-50.md

  * Each stream can only have 50 batches in flight at any time
  * Each server can only have 1000 batches in flight at any time
- * A batch that has not had traffic for 10 seconds will be abandoned
+ * A batch that has not had traffic for 10 seconds since the first message will be abandoned
  * Each batch can have maximum 1000 messages

 ### Stream State Constraints